 Depth of Field:

-You’ll easily add depth of field to any picture you take with this lens as it has a wide aperture and lens speed.
+You’ll quickly add depth of field to any picture you take with this lens as it has a wide aperture and lens speed.
 The depth of field you can achieve with this lens makes the objects out of focus look appealing, so they complement your subject.

 Compact:

-If you’re looking for the best lens size for portraits, a 50mm should be on your list, especially because it is a great travel buddy.
+If you’re looking for the best lens size for portraits, a 50mm should be on your list, mainly because it is a great travel buddy.
 Thanks to its compact size, you can have fun taking pictures while you travel with a simple setup.

 Picture quality:

-Disadvantage of using 50mm lens
+The disadvantage of using a 50mm lens

 Composition: